 These triple villages of Parvati valley are perfect examples of traditional Himalayan hamlets.
 The hike from Kalga starts from Barshaini and takes around 45 minutes.
 It is the last point where local buses drop you.
 Kalga is surrounded by deodar trees with huge mountains in the backdrop.
 One can even spot Tosh from here.

 The well-marked trail exists to the pretty hamlets of Tulga and Pulga from Kalga.
-Both Pulga and Tulga are known for their rustic Himalayan charm.
+Both Pulga and Tulga are known for their rustic Himalayan charm and are among the best easy treks in Parvati Valley.
 If you have any trouble finding the trail, you can ask the locals.

 Rasol or Rashol